learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 We usually start around 10-11, have a pot luck lunch around 1, and finish around 3-4.

-### Good logs for growing Shiitakes and when to cut them.
+## Logs for growing Shiitakes and when to cut them.

 White Oak seems to be one of the very best trees for growing Shiitakes, Red Oak is fine also.
 We've also grown them on Red Maple and Beech.